gmazzap/Pentothal/README.md

 $strings = array_filter($data, 'is_string'); // ['foo', 'bar', '']
 ```

 This can be done thanks to the fact that a `is_string` is a named function.

-But if we need to also strip
-empty strings, we need to:
+But if we need something more complex, e.g. we also want to strip empty strings, we need to:

 ```php
 $strings = array_filter($data, function($item) {